Positive Behavior Support for Autistic Students

 Transitions.
-Many students with ASD have significant problems changing from one activity to the next or moving from one location to another.
+Many students with autism have significant problems changing from one activity to the next or moving from one location to another.
 They may be easily upset by abrupt changes in routine and unable to estimate how much time is left to finish an activity and begin the next one.
 Poor executive function skills such as disorganization may also prevent them from putting materials away from the last activity or getting ready for the next activity.
 They may also need closure and preparation time for the transition.
 Problems arise if the teacher tries to push them to transition at the last minute.

 Example: About 10 minutes prior to the transition, refer to the classroom schedule and announce when the bell will ring or when the next activity will begin.
 Provide a 5-minute and then a 1-minute warning.
 This countdown helps students finish assignments or end favorite activities.
 For students that have difficulty getting started after a transition, place assignment folders on their desks so that they have their assignments and don’t have to wait for instructions or materials.
 They can use the same folder to submit assignments (the folders can be left on their desks at the end of the period).

 Students on the autism spectrum often lack the social skills to communicate and interact effectively with peers and adults.
 They may use challenging or disruptive behavior to communicate their needs.
 These examples illustrate how PBS provides a proactive framework for assessing social interaction and communication needs and for teaching new, effective skills that replace the challenging behavior.
 When used consistently, these strategies fit within the framework of the classroom and can help promote positive student behavior.